purduesigbots/pros-docs/v5/extended/apix.rst

 registry_unbind_port
 --------------------

-Removes the device registed in the given port, if there is one.
+Removes the device registed in the given zero-indexed port, if there is one.

 This function uses the following values of ``errno`` when an error state is reached:

-- ``EINVAL``     - The given value is not within the range of V5 ports (1-21).
+- ``EINVAL``     - The given value is not within the range of V5 ports (0-20).

 ::